KieuTho2506/Olist-Brazil-E-commerce-Analysis/README.md

 With this data, I hope to answer...

 - How does delivery affect customer satisfaction?
-- Analyze on Late delivery issues to find the cause of late delivery
+- Analyze on Late delivery issues to find out the cause of late delivery
 - What Olist should do to improve customer satisfaction through delivery?

 Google slide presentation file [here](https://docs.google.com/presentation/d/1hQ3AKR4-mXc_h1RFmX7lZRM1mQvpWCKv/edit#slide=id.p1)